Catroidvania/ut3/README.md

 building on unix requires gnu `make` utility as well as `gcc` or another

-valid c compiler (you will need to chang the `CC` variable in the Makefile).
+valid c compiler (you will need to change the `CC` variable in the Makefile

-change into the `/ut3/` directory and run:
+if youre using another compiler). change into the `/ut3/` directory and run:

 ```
 make